| |

 Contact: When you call the organization, tell

-them that you would like to donate homemade items and
+them that you would like to donate homemade bread and

 ask whom the best person is to talk to about this.
 Write